LM-Commons/.github/ROADMAP.md

 ## Starter kits

-Started kits shall be provided that start from the Laminas Skeleton and from the Mezzio Skeleton that will incorporate the Lmc components to provide a starting point the user management, access control and admin modules.
+Started kits shall be provided that start from the Mezzio Skeleton that will incorporate the Lmc components to provide a starting point the user management, access control and admin modules.

 This is work in progress

 ## LmcUser and user management

-Roadmap to come
+LmcUser for Laminas MVC is now in Maintenance-only mode and no further features will be developed.
+This also applies to LmcUserDoctrineORM and LmcUserMongoODM.

+A LmcUser version for Mezzio will be developed.

 ## LmcRbac and LmcRbacMvc access control

-Roadmap to come
+LmcRbacMvc and LmcRbacMvcDeveloperTools for Laminas MVC are now in Maintenance-only mode and no further features will be developed.

 ## LmcMail

-Roadmap to come
+This package is abandoned.
+It is a MVC based package with little adoption by users which also relies on the discontinued laminas-mail.

 ## LmcCors

-Roadmap to come
+LmcCors for Laminas MVC is now in Maintenance-only mode and no further features will be developed.

 ## LmcAdmin

-Roadmap to come
+LmcAdmin for Laminas MVC is now in Maintenance-only mode and no further features will be developed.

+A LmcAdmin package for Mezzio is likely to be developed.